-If you are feeling like the night is still young, then head over to Coin Op, a local favorite for the college crowd, but a great bar for all ages.
+If you feel like the night is still young, then head over to Coin-Op, a local favorite for the college crowd, but a great bar for all ages.
 They serve up lots of craft beer, along with eats like deep-fried Oreos and maple popcorn.
-Plus, they have a dozen old arcade machines that you can use your quarters on and it is right across the street from Caffe Calabria.
+Plus, they have a dozen old arcade machines that you can use your quarters on, and it is right across the street from Caffe Calabria.

 - Order – Any drink and bring dollars for the quarter machine.

 - Location: 3926 30th St, San Diego, CA 92104

 Since you spent the last day eating, why not start the morning with a little activity?

 Yoga – Pilgrimage of the Heart Yoga

 With a few studios in the area, you can’t go wrong with whatever you pick.
 I like Pilgrimage of the Heart Yoga though, as they have a beautiful spot right on the downtown drive and classes for all skill levels.
 They are a 2-minute walk from both the coffee shop and brunch place I recommend below as well and are located at the bottom of the parking structure.

 I took a gentle class there, and the instructor was great.
 She made the class approachable for novice yogis like myself but still a good class for my wife, who is a certified teacher.
 They had all age ranges and abilities in it, so it is a great way to start the morning.

 - Location: 3800 30th St, San Diego, CA 92104

 There are many coffee shops in North Park, but Holsem Coffee caters to those looking for something a little more unique.
 They have multiple different types of cold brew concoctions, such as one with ginger snaps and one with homemade banana milk.
 Combine that with the clean interior and the collection of baked goods, and you have the recipe for a fantastic spot.